Research Mentor Learning Communities, Summer 2026

 Capstone Seminar in Teaching and Learning

 Synthesize and leverage your previous teaching professional development and experiences to prepare for the academic job market.
 Reflect on what you have learned, practice articulating your teaching and/or mentoring approaches in written and verbal contexts, and build community with peers.
-Hybrid course mostly meets asynchronously online, with two online synchronous class meetings scheduled Mondays 11am-noon on May 19 and June 23.
+This hybrid course is mostly asynchronous online, with two online synchronous class meetings scheduled on Thursdays 11-11:55am.